dqmis/clip-mma/README.md

 # CLIP Multi-Modal Adapter
+Code for a paper "Multi-Modal Adapter for Vision-Language Models"
+---
 ## Setup

 1. Setup required python version using your preferred method (e.g. pyenv, virtualenv, etc.).
 For pyenv users: